Croydon F.C.: History

+Croydon dropped down to Step 6 at the end of the 2018–19 season after finishing bottom of the SCEFL Premier Division with just 11 points all season.
+They have remained at that level since then, finishing 8th and 7th during the two pandemic-affected seasons.
+They came 8th in 2021–22, and then 10th in 2022–23.

+Croydon fell short of promotion again in the 2023–24 season.
+The club overcame a slow start to get themselves into the play-off mix but four straight defeats at the end of the campaign saw them finish 8th with 44 points from 30 games.
+However, the club did end their 15-year trophy drought, beating Wimbledon Casuals 1–0 to win the 2023–24 London Senior Trophy.

 Nickname

 The club's nickname "The Trams" was adopted around 2000 when the Tramlink system opened, running round the back of the ground, Arena being the closest stop less than two minutes walk from the turnstiles.

 Supporters

-Croydon fans are collectively known as 'The Barmy Trams Army' and are referred to as the '12th man' by the club.
+Croydon fans are collectively known as 'The Trams Barmy Army' and are referred to as the '12th man' by the club.
 They are known for their vocal support but friendly nature.

 Ground

 Croydon play at Croydon Sports Arena, Albert Road, South Norwood, SE25 4QL.
 The Croydon FC clubhouse overlooks Croydon Sports Arena and has a bar where supporters meet before and after games.

-As of November 2020, the club have announced a temporary switch of home ground to the Crystal Palace National Sports Centre.
+As of November 2020, the club had an enforced temporary switch of home ground to the Crystal Palace National Sports Centre which, in the event, lasted for one game.
 It has a capacity of 15,500, but can be and has been in the past expanded to 24,000 with temporary seating.